vickyyutinglin/env_drivers/README.md

 4. **Funding sources that supported the collection of the data**: Marine National Park of Taiwan, National Science and Technology Council of Taiwan, Ocean Affairs Council of Taiwan

 5. **Recommended citation for this dataset**
-Lin YT, Château P-A, Nozawa Y, Wei C-L, Wunderlich RF, Denis V (2023), Data from: Environmental drivers of coastal benthic communities in a complex environmental setting, Dryad, Dataset, https://doi.org/????
+Lin YT, Château P-A, Nozawa Y, Wei C-L, Wunderlich RF, Denis V (2023), Data from: Environmental influence on coastal benthic communities in a complex setting, Dryad, Dataset, https://doi.org/????

-[Data and R script are also available through the GitHub repository https://github.com/vianneydenis/XXXXXX in order to replicate our analyses]
+[Data and R script are also available through the GitHub repository https://github.com/NTU-FRELab/drivers-communities in order to replicate our analyses]

 ## DESCRIPTION OF THE DATA AND FILE STRUCTURE